MediaPreneur/lvwrence.github.io/_posts/2014-9-15-finding-the-most-uncommon-words.md

 better using a [Trie](http://en.wikipedia.org/wiki/Trie), which is optimized for looking up and deleting strings.
 Looking up a word in a trie is only O(len(word)), which doesn't vary too widely, so removing a set M from the complete set should only take O(M) (after inserting all words, of course).
-Here's my python implementation of a Trie:
+Here's my Python implementation of a Trie:

 {% highlight python3 linenos %}
 class Trie: